aliabay2328/DSA210/README.md

 **Mean Onset Strength by Genre:**
 A measure of rhythmic properties.
 Electronic music has the most dominant rhythmic properties, with hip-hop and pop close behind.
+Also classical seems to be very significantly lower, which is again expected.

 ![Screenshot 2025-04-25 203229](https://github.com/user-attachments/assets/632d9806-746f-4be2-969d-6d65e178db3a)